mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 - **A call to this function will be considered a step**.
 The time between a call to this function and the next call to this function will be considered the per-step time.
 - A submission can access the elapsed training time and get further information about the evaluation through `train_state`.
 It may also access the target evaluation metric via the `workload` variable.
 - `current_param_container` is the same kind of nested structure as used by `model_fn` which constitutes a nested collection of `float32` arrays, each endowed with information about what kind of parameter that array represents stored in a parallel structure of `current_params_types`.
-  - Parameter kind is one of `{"weights", "biases", "embeddings", "conv", "batch norm"}`.
+  - Parameter kind is one of a known list of types, e.g. `{"weights", "biases", "embeddings", "conv_weight", "batch_norm_scale", "batch_norm_bias", ...}`.
 - `model_state` holds auxiliary state necessary for some models, such as the current batch norm statistics.
 - The loss function will be one of a small set of known possibilities and the update function is allowed to branch on the `loss_type` enum/name.
 - The `loss_fn` produces a loss per example and a summed loss (both only for one device), which both can be used.
-- Cannot modify the given hyperparameters in a workload-conditional way (please see the [Valid submission](#valid-submissions) section).
+- Cannot modify the given hyperparameters in a workload-conditional way (please see the [Valid Submissions](#valid-submissions) section).
 This rule is intended to prohibit circumventing the tuning rules by looking up a pre-tuned optimal set of hyperparameters for each workload.
 It is not intended to prohibit line searches and other similar techniques.

 ##### `prepare_for_eval`